Coriander-Analytics/Movement-estimation/README.md

 Uses Python, JavaScript, C++, Arduino & Arduino Cam, and OpenCV.

-07/01 Next goal: use Posenet to output array of body-part coordinates.
+07/01: Use Posenet to output array of body-part coordinates.

 07/02: Confirmed method of logging Posenet data to a csv file, + time coordinates.